DEC logoRULES AND REGULATIONS

 d.
 There shall be no negative impact from drainage on abutting properties, nor any negative impact to any public or private water supply or designated potential future supply.

-(f) The Site Plan shall specify the construction and post development Maintenance Schedule in detail on the Utility Plan.
-This will ensure that all parties understand and are aware that a Maintenance Plan exists.
+(c) Monitoring and Maintenance of Stormwater Facilities.
+The Applicant shall include a Stormwater Operations and Maintenance Plan in accordance with 974 CMR 4.08(7) as may be applicable.
+The Site Plan shall specify the construction and post development Maintenance Schedule in detail on the Utility Plan.
+This will ensure that all parties understand and are aware that a Stormwater Operations and Maintenance Plan exists.

 1. Topographic Alterations.